Harrisburg Senators: Ownership

 The city of Harrisburg paid $6.7 million in 1995 to acquire the team from the previous owners of the franchise, who were planning to move the team to a new taxpayer-financed ballpark in Springfield, Massachusetts.
 Instead of appeasing the desires of the ownership group with a new stadium, Harrisburg Mayor Stephen Reed led the city of Harrisburg to purchase the team instead.
 The previous owners had bought the team only six months earlier for just $4.1 million.

 Citing the ballpark as the major link in his downtown revitalization project, when asked how he could afford the hefty price tag, Mayor Reed responded by asking, "How could we not?"
 For a time, the Senators remained one of the only sports franchises in the United States to be completely owned by the community in which it was based.
 In 2006, the city put the team up for sale to combat a major budget deficit.
 Mayor Reed stipulated that the new owner must keep the team in Harrisburg for at least 29 years.

 The team was eventually bought by Senators Partners, LLC of Northbrook, Illinois, headed by Jerry Reinsdorf's son Michael, for an Eastern League record $13.25 million.
 Mark Butler, CEO of Ollie's Bargain Outlet, became the team's majority owner in March 2015, replacing Michael Reinsdorf who was principal owner and managing partner; the purchase price was not disclosed.

+In April 2024, it was announced that the team had been sold to Diamond Baseball Holdings (DBH), a sports management group owned by Silver Lake, an American private equity firm.